Support Connection, Inc. announces a free program:

+To register, call Support Connection, 914-962-6402 or 800-532-4290.
 It is never possible to prepare yourself for the loss of a spouse or partner.
 Learning how to cope with the grief and the impact on your life is hard to do alone.
-Speaking with others who’ve also been through it is an excellent way to learn and feel less alone.
+Speaking with others who have also been through it is an excellent way to learn and feel less alone.